DinoChiesa/apigee-scanner/README.md

 must have a name that conforms to a specific pattern, or proxies must not use specific policy types, etc.

-The output of this tool may be used for further investigation
+The output of this tool may be used for further investigation or reports out to team collaboration systems, like slack or Google chat.

 ## Pre-requisites

-* Node v6 or above
+* Node v6.2 or above
 * npm

 ## Don't forget to Install node modules